National Lottery (United Kingdom): On television

 Originally, the draws would take place in the BBC studio during the game show on Saturdays (and sometimes Wednesdays).
 However, since 23 September 2006, the channel airing the lottery draw has pre-recorded the non-draw parts of the show and then switched to National Lottery HQ for the live draws.

 Wednesday draws at first had a 10-minute slot on BBC One, in the same set as the game show in the BBC studio, and presented by the same host.
 In later years the broadcast was hosted by various presenters in the National Lottery HQ studio; presenters included Gethin Jones, Christopher Biggins, John Barrowman, OJ Borg, Matt Johnson and Jenni Falconer.
 Alan Dedicoat provides the voice-over announcing the balls drawn, sometimes interacting with the presenter; he is known as The Voice Of the Balls.
 Charles Nove is the relief announcer.

 From January 2012, in an initiative to spread BBC productions across the United Kingdom, all lottery shows were relocated to BBC Scotland.

 From January 2013, the Tuesday, Wednesday and Friday draws were no longer broadcast, but could be viewed on the National Lottery's website; there was still a results update on BBC One at 10:45pm.
 On 24 November 2016, it was announced that the televised draws would be axed and moved to BBC iPlayer in January 2017.
 The last broadcast was on 31 December 2016.

 On 12 April 2018, it was announced that the televised Saturday night draw would be aired on ITV in a 90-second slot with Stephen Mulhern as the new host.

 As of 24 January 2024, there had been 2,931 draws – 1,408 Wednesday draws and 1,523 Saturday draws.

+In more recent years, two separate concert series have been organised by the National Lottery and these are recorded for broadcasting at a later date.
+Hosted by Jason Manford, Big Night of Musicals is held annually at Manchester Arena and has been aired on BBC One and BBC Radio 2 since it began in January 2022.
+The second concert was entitled New Year's Eve Big Bash, an end-of-year variety show held at Wembley Arena in London that was aired each December on ITV.
+It ran for three editions from 2022 to 2024.
+In November 2025, it was reported that the latter show would not return as part of ITV's festive schedule for 2025.
+Other one-off events include the Big Jubilee Street Party, held at Manchester Arena in May 2022 and the Big Eurovision Welcome, an outdoor show at St George's Hall, Liverpool to celebrate the city hosting the 2023 song contest.